”I have been made redundant before and it is a terrible blow; redundant is a rotten word because it makes you think you are useless.” Billy Connelly

 How Not To Deliver The Bad News!

-It helps if the members of staff have been kept informed of the changes so that the redundancy doesn’t come as a big shock – although with companies such as Woolworth’s and Waterford Wedgwood going into administration and even Toyota declaring its first ever deficit, it is more likely.
+It helps if the members of staff have been kept informed of the changes so that the redundancy doesn’t come as a much of a shock.

 To withhold the news of redundancy can generate rumour that diminishes trust and confidence in management.
 It undermines morale in other members of the team or organisation.
 Consequently when someone being made redundant arrives in your office, they are already suspicious and defensive.